augustojv/foca-workshop-2021/README.md

-# foca-workshop-2021
-6th Workshop on the Future of Computing Architectures
+# Web page for the Workshop on the Future of Computing Architectures (FOCA)